04/25/22 5:00 PM Receipt

 Grants to Illinois LEAs, community organizations, tribes, and other public and private entities for educational programs that improve student success.
+Applicants are advised that required registrations must be completed prior to applying.
 Grants may be used to support a wide range of academic enrichment programs and services during non-school hours.
 Funding is primarily intended to benefit students from low-performing schools.
 Eligible activities may focus on areas that include, but are not limited to, youth development, physical fitness, tutoring, nutrition, health education, STEM, and drug and violence prevention.

 The 21st Century Community Learning Centers (21st CCLC) program is designed to provide academically focused after-school opportunities, particularly to students who attend high-poverty, low-performing schools, to help those students meet state and local performance standards in core academic subjects and to offer families of participating students opportunities for literacy and related educational development.